StatistikStadtZuerich/documentation/Linked_Data/GettingStarted/GettingStartedZurichLOSD.md

 <a id="40" />

-# 4 Assess variable levels: instrument example
+# 4 Values of categorical variables: example of music instruments
-In linked data analyis it is crucial to understand the data structure; that means to know the **values per variable**.
-This is demonstrated with an example from a music school (Musikschule Konservatorium Zürich MKZ) and the question which instrument is played by how many students?
-How are the trends over time?
-First, all dataset variables are assessed to **fix variables at specific values**, here the music school and the space (fixed to the entire City of Zurich).
-Second, the measures over the remaining (not fixed) values are summarized; here the sum is taken over instrument and time:
+In linked data analyis it is crucial to understand the data structure; this means that one has to know the occuring **values per variable**.
+This is demonstrated with an example about a music school (Musikschule Konservatorium Zürich MKZ) and the question how many students play the various musical instruments; and what trends exist over time?
+First, all variables of the dataset are listed; for some of them **specific values are selected**, here the music school and the space (entire City of Zurich).
+Second, the measures over the remaining variables are summarized; here the sum of the counts per combination of musical instrument and time is calculated.
 ```SPARQL
 PREFIX qb: <http://purl.org/linked-data/cube#>
 PREFIX rdfs: <http://www.w3.org/2000/01/rdf-schema#>